sigma512/outlearn-publishing/pages/welcome.md

 That's what you are, after all --- a teacher.
 Don't worry, it's a good thing!
 The "noblest profession", as the saying goes.

-These days, developers are in as much need of great teachers as anyone.
+These days, developers are in need of great teachers.
 Too few in our growing ecosystem possess the unique talents to make these tough concepts seem approachable, and to cut through the cruft and teach us stuff that's immediately useful.

 You have the necessary knowledge, experience, and communication skill, plus a desire to share what you know with developers.
 And Outlearn has a great publishing platform for you, whether you are: